thomvaill/log4brains/README.md

 </p>

 Log4brains is a docs-as-code knowledge base for your development and infrastructure projects.
-It enables you to write and manage [Architecture Decision Records](https://adr.github.io/) (ADR) right from your IDE, and to publish them automatically as a static website.
+It enables you to log [Architecture Decision Records](https://adr.github.io/) (ADR) right from your IDE and to publish them automatically as a static website.

+By logging your decisions with Log4brains, you will be able to:

+- Understand past technical decisions and their context
+- Take new decisions with confidence
+- Always have an up-to-date technical documentation and training material available
+- Onboard new developers quicker
+- Set up a collaborative decision process thanks to pull requests

 <details>
 <summary>Features</summary>